seandstewart/bardly/pending/romances/pericles/11-player.md

 What, are you both agreed? ...

 **BOTH**
-...Yes, if it please your majesty.
+...
+Yes, if it please your majesty.

 **SIMONIDES**
 It pleaseth me so well, that I will see you wed;